tamakuku/data-science-bootcamp9/README.md

 My name is Suphakit Panthu (Top).

-I'm learning to be a data working man.
+I'm always upskill for change career path from ecommerce to data.

 you guys can see my portfolio in Project folder.